Tensfer/tensfer-docs/docs/getting-started/onboarding.md

 ### Complete compliance

-After you’ve verified your email address, you can start signing up your business via the Okra Dashboard.
+After you’ve verified your email address, you can start signing up your business via the Tensfer Dashboard.
 This compliance process has 3 steps:

 - <p className='bold'>Company info</p> Provide your company name, the industry of of your business it's use case.